Mariusthvdb/custom-ui/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Default-orange.svg)](https://github.com/custom-components/hacs)

-## Why use Custom-ui?
+## Main features Custom-ui
 We can [customize entities in core Home Assistant](https://www.home-assistant.io/docs/configuration/customizing-devices/).
 This is however rather limited.
 Two of the most important features Custom-ui offers on top of the core customization are **Templates** and support for the **icon_color** attribute.
-We can use these features globally in our Home Assistant configuration and thus create extremely powerful yet very compact customizations.
+We can use these features **globally** in our Home Assistant configuration and thus create extremely powerful yet very compact customizations.

+## Credits
+I've been a longtime and heavy user of custom-ui, and this is the place to applaud Andrey for his amazing plugin.
+Home Assisant wouldn't be the same without the global customizing it enables us to do.
+Couldn't live without it!
+All credits go to @andrey-git.

 ## History
 Since Home Assistant saw version 110.+, [icon handling in state-badge](https://github.com/home-assistant/frontend/issues/5892#issuecomment-630872617) has changed, causing the [original custom-ui](https://github.com/andrey-git/home-assistant-custom-ui) by @andrey-git to no longer be fully functional.